Mr. President, the solution exists.

 0%

-Of veterans with PTSD do not receive adequate treatment
+Of veterans with PTSD are not getting treatment CBS News

 The status quo is failing our veterans.
 Medications can take weeks to work and come with significant side effects.
 Talk therapy requires months or years.
 Many veterans give up — or never seek help at all.
 There is a better way.